trevorcampbell/subsampledposteriordb/README.md

 ## How It Works
-Since Stan requires real-valued inputs, we add one parameter `SUBIDX` to each model, and loop over indices until the value of `SUBIDX` matches that index (and this is why the implementation is generally fairly inefficient).
+Since Stan requires real-valued inputs, we add one parameter `SUBIDX` to each model, and loop over indices until the value of `SUBIDX` matches that index.
 For example, for the `earn_height` posterior from PosteriorDB, we create the `earn_height_subsampled` posterior as follows: